 Meanwhile, Capt.
 R.J.
 Murphy was dismissed by Warden Yell in 1905.
 Having worked at the prison for 25 years, Murphy opted to pursue a simpler career, taking over operations at the Enterprise Hotel in Folsom.

-Over the years, Jolly continued being involved in the Folsom community.
-He was also elected as a trustee for the school board.
+Over the years, Jolly continued being involved in the Folsom community, serving as an elected trustee for the school board.

 Crimes of the times